Pediatric Readiness in Emergency Departments

 Over the past week, this article, which was published online ahead of print in JAMA Pediatrics (1), has made its rounds through the Twitter-verse:

 Upon reviewing the various categories included in the assessment, which included the existence and provider type for the position of pediatric emergency care coordinators; specialty areas of board certification and/or training of providers; competencies; and policies, processes, and procedures in place such as quality improvement, weight measurements, equipment, mental health plans, and disaster plans, and the level of readiness in each of these categories as it related to the care of pediatric patients, I noted one area in particular that was not addressed in this study.
-It actually struck a cord with me and led me to ponder a bit.
+It actually struck a chord with me and led me to ponder a bit.

 Perhaps it is because of my professional background and I may be slightly biased.
 However, some of it may also have to do with the (un)known headway and/or challenges in this area that may not be necessarily considered upfront.
 In fact, a colleague of mine even asked me my thoughts related to this particular area, which prompted me to write about the topic in this post.